Ringsporen 1 – A Preview: From Garden Collectives to New Frontier

-    BPPR´s locus is the city district of Amsterdam Nieuw-West, a troubled neighbourhood which has in recent years come into view with the Municipality of Amsterdam and project developers to absorb some of Amsterdam´s expansion.
+BPPR´s locus is the city district of Amsterdam Nieuw-West, a troubled neighbourhood which has in recent years come into view with the Municipality of Amsterdam and project developers to absorb some of Amsterdam´s urban expansion.
 It is here, that BPPR´s inspiring program will focus and refract the existing dynamism and the transformation of this district, through the lens of artists and their work.

 During the proces of engaging local inhabitants, several entrepreneurs (Abi Patat, housing cooperation De Key, driving school Nieuw Amsterdam, Ulrike Quade company) allowed their shop windows to be used for the exhibition of the art works.
-This unorthodox way of presenting art made for an ideal opportunity to expose a much wider audience to these contemporary artistic expressions of subjects relevant to the inhabitants and passers-by in this neighbourhood.
+This unorthodox way of presenting art made for an ideal opportunity to expose a much wider audience to these contemporary artistic expressions of themes relevant to the inhabitants and passers-by in this neighbourhood.

-The artists´ works touched on themes such as cultural diversity, social design, architecture, urban gardening, immigration&identity, and questions about freedom.
+The artists´ works touched on subject such as cultural diversity, social design, architecture, urban gardening, immigration&identity, and questions about freedom.
 During the exhibition period, four additional public events expanded upon these themes with lectures, presentations and guided tours through the neighbourhood, to both introduce Bureau Postjesweg PResents and (re)present what its upcoming program will revolve around.